rsanchezgarc/BIPSPI/docs/repo_help.md

   ```

-BISPI v2 allows to train using PDB-PDB, PDB-Sequence or Sequence sequence.
+BISPI v2 allows to train using PDB-PDB, PDB-Sequence or Sequence-Sequence.
 Edit the config file `modelType` field to select
-the model you want to train.
+the model you want to train (struct/mixed/seq).

 Lastly, if you don't want to edit the config  file, you can modify any of the options just by adding
 to the command the `--OPTION VALUE` flag.
 E.g.: